-REQUESTED ACTION: We respectfully request the removal of the SC-IBI, O/E and species richness targets for Malibu Creek and Malibu Lagoon from the TMDL.
+REQUESTED ACTION: We kindly request the removal of the SC-IBI, O/E and species richness targets for Malibu Creek and Malibu Lagoon from this TMDL.

 IV.
-Request for Additional Considerations.
+Additional Clarifications

-In addition to these major points, the Draft TMDL includes a number of inconsistencies, confusing statements and other items that need to be clarified.
-A detailed list of these items are included in Attachment B. However, here are the key points that we feel require clarification:
+In addition to the three major points discussed above, the Draft Malibu Benthic TMDL includes a number of inconsistencies, confusing statements and other items that need to be clarified.
+A detailed list of these items is included in Attachment B. However, here are the key points that we feel require clarification:

-- 1. The TMDL should clarify that the entire watershed is not under the jurisdiction of an MS4 permit.
-MS4s do not have responsibility for or jurisdiction over agricultural and open space discharges or areas that do not drain through an MS4 system. - 2.
-The Draft TMDL should clearly identify the impairments and reaches covered by the TMDL.
-TMDL targets should only apply to the main stem of Malibu Creek and Malibu Lagoon and instream allocations should only apply to those reaches. - 3.
-The instream allocations should clearly be identified as not applying as end-ofpipe limits and that permit limits need to be developed by translating the instream values to applicable effluent limitations.
+- The Draft Malibu Benthic TMDL should clarify that the entire watershed is not under the jurisdiction of an MS4 permit.
+MS4s do not have responsibility for or jurisdiction over agricultural and open space discharges, or areas that do not drain through an MS4 system. - The Draft Malibu Benthic TMDL should clearly identify the impairments and reaches covered by the TMDL.
+TMDL targets should only apply to the main stem of Malibu Creek and Malibu Lagoon, and in-stream allocations should only apply to those reaches.
+Comment 6-5 - 3.
+The in-stream allocations should clearly be identified as not applying as end-of-pipe limits and that permit limits need to be developed by translating the in-stream values to applicable effluent limitations.
 Additionally, the requirement to include permit limitations for the biological and algal response targets should be removed.
+Comment 6-6

-REQUESTED ACTION: We respectfully request the clarifications listed above and in Section 8 of Attachment B are made to the Malibu Benthic TMDL.
+REQUESTED ACTION: We kindly request the clarifications listed above, and in Section 8 of Attachment B be made to the Draft Malibu Benthic TMDL.